Brown Line (CTA): Brown Line Capacity Expansion Project

-The Brown Line Capacity Expansion Project—which ran from 2006 to 2009—was undertaken to repair ageing infrastructure and increase passenger capacity at Brown Line stations.
-In February 2006, the CTA broke ground on the project.
-All but one of the Brown Line stations were reconstructed to be ADA compliant and to accommodate eight-car trains.
-The right-of-way between Kimball and Rockwell Avenue was modernized.
+The Brown Line Capacity Expansion Project which ran from 2004 to 2009 was undertaken to repair aging infrastructure and increase passenger capacity.
+Work on the project began in late 2004 with signal upgrades, particularly at Clark Junction.
+In February 2006, station reconstruction began with right-of-way modernization between Kimball and Rockwell Avenue.
 Traction power equipment and train control systems were upgraded and a new fiber optic communication network installed.

-Merchandise Mart was the only station not to receive any work as it had previously been reconstructed from 1987 to 1988, and was already ADA compliant and able to accommodate 8-car trains.
-Another two stations—Kimball and Western—received small platform extensions but little other work, and the other 16 stations were completely rebuilt.
+Brown Line stations were rebuilt or modified meet ADA compliance and to accommodate eight-car trains, increasing from the previous maximum of six-cars.
+Merchandise Mart was the only station not to receive any work as it had previously been reconstructed from 1987 to 1988, and was already ADA compliant and able to accommodate eight-car trains.
+Two stations, Kimball and Western, received small platform extensions but little other work, and the other 16 stations were completely rebuilt.

-The first two stations to be completed—Kedzie and Rockwell—reopened on August 16, 2006, and all of the stations had reopened by July 30, 2009, when the new Wellington station entered service.
+The first two stations to be completed, Kedzie and Rockwell, reopened on August 16, 2006, and all of the stations had reopened by July 30, 2009, when the new Wellington station entered service.
 The project was completed on December 31, 2009.

 Red-Purple Bypass

 The Red & Purple Modernization Project includes a redesign of a diamond junction north of Belmont Station into a flyover allowing Brown Line trains going north to circumnavigate crossings with Red and Purple Line trains.
-This project will decrease train backups and increase the number of trains that can cross the junction per hour.
+The project decreased train backups and increased the number of trains that can cross the junction per hour.
 The project was criticized by 2015 mayoral candidate Chuy García and local residents in the Lakeview neighborhood who organized a referendum to stop it.

 The Federal Transit Administration passed the CTA's environmental review on the bypass in January 2016 and received a $1.1 billion federal grant the following year.
-16 properties affected by the bypass were demolished, while the historic Vautravers Building was relocated 30 feet west to preserve it.
-Construction on the bypass began on October 2, 2019 and the bypass was opened to its first train at 4am on November 19, 2021.
+Sixteen properties affected by the bypass were demolished, while the historic Vautravers Building was relocated 30 feet west to preserve it.
+Construction on the bypass began on October 2, 2019, and the bypass was opened to its first train at 4 a.m. on November 19, 2021.